Healthy Homes Assessment Te Awanga

 What We Do

-As building inspectors, we are experts in all issues of professional house Inspections.
-We are there to ensure you make the best decision when buying your next home.
+As building inspectors, we handle all components of professional home examinations.
+We’re there to make sure that you make the best decision when purchasing your next property.

-We take your investment seriously We conduct comprehensive examinations to ensure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of owning or purchasing a home.
+We consider your investment to be a serious one We will conduct comprehensive examinations to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning the house.

-We specialise in a range of solutions to ensure you are completely informed about the condition of any property you may be thinking of buying or selling in addition to other solutions.
+We offer a wide range of services to make sure you are fully updated on the condition of any property that you might be thinking of buying or selling as well as additional services.

 • Pre Purchase & Pre Sale Reports